 Originally a butcher bar, this Fishtown favorite had shifted its focus to sustainable, coastal cuisine with raw bar offerings.
 Kensington Quarters boasts its status as one of the original farm-to-table missions in the Fishtown neighborhood.
 If its gourmet entrees weren’t enough, the restaurant’s chef, Matt Harper, also offers private butcher classes.
 Location: 1310 Frankford Ave.

 Going head to head with James Beard Award winning Zahav, Suraya has gained the reputation of one of city’s best and one of the best restaurants in Fishtown.
-Suraya infuses its open concept dining room with traditional middle eastern flair, offering complex but inviting flavor profiles that will keep you coming back.
+Suraya infuses its open concept dining room with traditional Middle Eastern flair, offering complex but inviting flavor profiles that will keep you coming back.
+We love it at dinner, but Suraya also offers one of the best brunches in the city.
 Location: 1528 Frankford Ave.

 Wm Mulherin’s Sons

 Born from the ashes of an abandoned 100-year-old whiskey blending and bottling facility, this building on the corner of Front and Master been converted into a restaurant and boutique hotel in 2016.
 For a sophisticated night out, enjoy an expertly crafted cocktail on a crushed velvet loveseat by the glow of Wm Mulherin’s indoor fireplace.
 Location: 1355 N Front St.